Dowling College: Operation

 The Racanelli Learning Resource Center was constructed in 1974 to house the library, cafeteria and additional classrooms.
 A month later, a fire damaged the Vanderbilt mansion.
 The Hunt Room, the Foyer and Ballroom were all substantially damaged.
 A College committee, led by Alan Fortunoff, Dowling Trustee and son of Fortunoff founder Max Fortunoff, guided the restoration of the ornate woodwork, precious marble, and the elaborately carved stonework.
 The mansion was renamed to Fortunoff Hall to honor Paul and Emily Fortunoff.

-Dr. Victor P. Meskill became president in 1977 and served in the position for 23 years.
-Dr. Meskill attempted to shift the focus of the college from a small, locally focused institution to a global university, with an emphasis on the aviation focused Brookhaven Campus which opened in October 1994.
+Dr. Victor P. Meskill served as president of Dowling from 1977 until he was forced to step down in 2000.
+Meskill attempted to shift the focus of the college from a small, locally focused institution to a global university, with an emphasis on the aviation focused Brookhaven Campus which opened in October 1994.
 A shakeup occurred in June 1999 when Meskill fired five top-ranking college officials on the same day as a cost-cutting measure, after Dowling's debt had increased to $34 million and the school's credit rating had been downgraded.
 Meskill was one of the most highly compensated college presidents in the country.
 Months later, Meskill was forced to step down by trustees and the officials he fired were reinstated.

 Former Suffolk County Executive Robert Gaffney was made president in October 2006.
 Gaffney resigned in May 2010, then later in 2014 the college paid Gaffney over $400,000 in a settlement.
 In August 2013, the Brookhaven Campus dormitory, bookstore, and cafeteria were closed due to the college's financial struggles.
 However, these facilities reopened in September 2014 following a deal with Stony Brook University which allowed Dowling students to live in the dormitory alongside Stony Brook students.

-After Gaffney stepped down, Dowling College went through a series of six presidents in five years, with the last being Albert Inserra, who became president in the fall of 2014.
+After Gaffney stepped down in 2010, Dowling College went through a series of six interim leaders in five years, including Board Chairman Scott Rudolph, provost Elana Zolfo, Jeremy Brown, and interim President Norman Smith.
+The last of which was Albert Inserra, who became president in the fall of 2014.
 As of 2016, the college enrolled 2,256 total students, down from a high of 6,746 in 1999.
 Dowling College was approximately $54 million in debt with an endowment of under $2 million, its credit rating was "Ca", and it was in default on bond payments.